Blog / Spider vs. ScraperAPI: What Credit Multipliers Actually Cost You

 ScraperAPI has been around for years and does one thing: you send a URL, it rotates proxies and renders JavaScript, you get HTML back.
-Straightforward, but expensive once you start scraping protected sites at any real volume.
-And you get nothing beyond raw HTML.
+Straightforward, but two things start hurting at scale: the credit multiplier system, and the fact that HTML is the only output you get.

 ScraperAPI’s credit multiplier system

 Most production scraping targets sites with bot protection.
-If you need Cloudflare bypass with rendering, that is 75 credits per request.
-Here is what that does to each plan:
+If you need Cloudflare bypass with rendering, that’s 75 credits per request:

 At 100,000 pages per month scraping protected sites: